luke-wilde/DynSens2ResAvail_ECY21-0841/README.md

 Code specific information: Wilde et al._EcologyInReview_OverlapModel_.R
 - Directions are embedded as comments.
 Requires that data be acquired from associated Dryad repository (DOI to follow)

+Code specific information: Wilde et al._EcologyInReview_Wilde et al_EcologyInReview_ScriptToConvertInvertLengthToBiomassByOrder_.R

+- Directions are embedded as comments.
+Requires that names match what is within the function.